Gary-1606/Qantas-holidays/README.md

 ## Overview

-This project implements a hotel search results page for Qantas Hotels, featuring sorting options and a custom-built star rating component.
+This project implements a hotels listing page for Qantas Hotels, featuring sorting options and a custom-built star rating component.
 The goal was to create a scalable, accessible, and well-tested application while keeping development efficient within the given timeframe.

 ## Approach & Trade-offs